Skip to content

 Terminal window

-If running Docker is a challenge on your development machine (e.g., due to specific Windows / WSL2 virtualization constraints or resource limits), you can easily choose to run the engines natively on your host:
+If running Docker is a challenge on your development machine, you can run the engines natively on your host:

 2. Verify Ports: Ensure these native processes are active on their standard ports: